Paul-Browne/vowAll/README.md

 # vowAll
-vowAll: An ES5 friendly alternative to Promises in about ~400bytes
+vowAll: An ES5 friendly alternative to Promise.All in about 400 bytes

 ```javascript
 vowAll([